AuroraDAO/idex-api-docs/README.md

 Places a limit order on IDEX.
 The JSON object passed as input to this API call must include the following properties:

-* tokenBuy - The address of the token you will receive as a result of the trade
+* tokenBuy (address string) - The address of the token you will receive as a result of the trade
-* amountBuy - The amount of the token you will receive when the order is fully filled
+* amountBuy (uint256) - The amount of the token you will receive when the order is fully filled
-* tokenSell - The address of the token you will lose as a result of the trade
+* tokenSell (address string) - The address of the token you will lose as a result of the trade
-* amountSell - The amount of the token you will give up when the order is fully filled
+* amountSell (uint256) - The amount of the token you will give up when the order is fully filled
-* address - The address you are posting the order from
+* address (address string) - The address you are posting the order from
-* nonce - One time number associated with the limit order
+* nonce (number) - One time number associated with the limit order
-* expires - *DEPRECATED* this property has no effect on your limit order but is still REQUIRED to submit a limit order as it is one of the parameters that is hashed.
+* expires (uint256) - *DEPRECATED* this property has no effect on your limit order but is still REQUIRED to submit a limit order as it is one of the parameters that is hashed.
 It must be a numeric type
 * v - ...
 * r - ...
 * s - (v r and s are the values produced by your private key signature, see above for details)